JSOV2001/ros2_control_guide/README.md

 In case that the reader doesn't meet the requirements, then read the appendix for more information.

 ## Installation
-Please, install the following ROS2 packages in Ubuntu terminal, as all of them required to use ros2_control properly:
+Please, install the following ROS2 packages in Ubuntu terminal, as all of them are required to use ros2_control properly:

     sudo apt-install ros-humble-ros2-control*
     sudo apt-install ros-humble-gazebo-ros2-control*